nik-ez/snowiq-docs/sa-drivers-tab-view.md

 <section id="Depot" markdown="1">
 ### Depot

-The depot filter defaults to the depot the Supervisor is assigned to and only the drivers associated with that depot will be displayed.
+The depot filter defaults to the depot the Supervisor is assigned to, and only the drivers associated with that depot will be displayed.
 </section>

 <section id="Resource-Type" markdown="1">